FarronF/limerick-council-meetings/meetings/2024/03/25-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 22nd January 2024.md

 buildings at Rathkeale and Askeaton, and will progress to the relevant consent,

-when an appropriate use has been established.---
+when an appropriate use has been established.
+---
 18

 14.